Introduction to optimization methods for training SciML models: Stochastic gradient descent (SGD)

+Since the iterations of SGD are much cheaper than those of classic GD, one may expect that it is always preferable to use SGD.
+However, the inexactness introduced in the gradient evaluation comes at the cost of a slower convergence rate.
+For instance, if $f$ is $\mu$-strongly convex, GD is known to converge linearly~\cite[Theorem 10.29]{beck2017first}, meaning that

+The total number of iterations to drive the training error below a given threshold $\epsilon>0$ is thus proportional to $\log(1/\epsilon)$.
+Since the per-iteration cost is proportional to $m$ (due to the need to compute the full gradient), the total work required to obtain the accuracy $\epsilon$ is proportional to $m\log(1/\epsilon)$.

+The convergence rate of the SGD method is slower than that of the GD method.
+For instance, in the strongly convex case with $i_k$ drawn uniformly from $\{1,\dots,m\}$ and step size $\alpha_k = \pazocal{O}(1/k)$, SGD converges sublinearly in expectation~\cite[Theorem 4.7]{bottou2018optimization}:

+However, the per-iteration cost of SGD does not depend on the dataset size $m$, making it attractive in large-scale settings.
+Specifically, the total work to reach accuracy $\epsilon$ is proportional to $1/\epsilon$ for SGD, compared to $m\log(1/\epsilon)$ for GD.
+Thus, while SGD may be less efficient for small to moderate $m$, it becomes increasingly advantageous as $m$ grows large.

+If the gradient estimate is computed using a mini-batch of data, a different trade-off between cost and convergence rate arises.
+The per-iteration cost scales with the mini-batch size, while the variance of the gradient estimate decreases relative to plain SGD, leading to improved convergence.
+Thus, the main difference between these methods lies in step quality: GD performs fewer but more accurate and more expensive steps, whereas SGD takes many cheap but noisy steps, and mini-batch methods provide a middle ground.

+The same comparison applies to memory requirements.
+In particular, both GD and SGD require $\pazocal O(n)$ memory for the parameters and the gradient estimate.
+Storing the full dataset requires $\pazocal{O}(md)$ memory, where $d$ is the per-sample feature dimension.
+In the mini-batch setting, only the current $|\pazocal I_k|$ samples need to reside in memory, which is the practical reason why mini-batching is the default strategy once $m$ samples no longer fit in GPU memory.

-In this section, we demonstrate how the theoretical results discussed in Section~\ref{sec:theory_sgd} manifests in practice.
+\begin{num_example}{\textbf{\emph{SGD implementation.}}} This numerical example demonstrates how the theoretical results discussed in Section~\ref{sec:theory_sgd} manifest in practice.
 To illustrate the behaviour of SGD, we consider the logistic regression problem introduced in Section~\ref{sec:examples} with a synthetic dataset.
 Figure~\ref{fig:variance_SGD} shows the effect of the mini-batch size on the behaviour of the SGD method.
 With a fixed learning rate and very small batches, SGD initially makes rapid progress but soon stagnates as the stochastic variance in the gradient estimates becomes dominant, preventing a consistent decrease in the loss.
 In contrast, larger batches reduce the sampling noise and produce search directions that more closely approximate the full gradient.
+A prototypical implementation of the SGD in NumPy can be found in Code snippet~\ref{lst:SGD}.